zhangle1987/codex-to-im/README.md

 ### Prerequisites

 - Node.js 20+
-- If you use the `codex` or `auto` runtime, install Codex CLI first
+- If you use the `codex` or `auto` runtime, complete Codex authentication under the same Windows user

+`codex-to-im` now ships with the required `@openai/codex-sdk` / Codex CLI platform dependency, so you do not need to install a separate global Codex CLI just to run the bridge.

+You still need Codex credentials to be available for the current user.
+Any of these is sufficient:

+- a logged-in Codex Windows App
+- an existing Codex CLI login state
+- `CTI_CODEX_API_KEY`, `CODEX_API_KEY`, or `OPENAI_API_KEY`

+If the machine does not have any Codex login state yet, the simplest path is still to install the global CLI once and log in:

 ```bash
 npm install -g @openai/codex